ashbelr94/tuumBankDemoProject/README.md

 ### Scaling Horizontly could be done by the following:

-  1. Replicating instances of our application and loading balancing them.
+  1. Replicating instances of our application and load balancing them.
   2. If this exceeds the system resources(CPU, RAM etc), scale by adding new systems and routing the requests distributively
   3. Dockerising the application helps in portability and scaling up the application